CZT0/OpenAI-Parallel-Toolkit/README_EN.md

-# OpenAI Parallel Toolbox
+# OpenAI Parallel Toolkit

 **English** | [中文](README.md)

-This project leverages the key of the OpenAI $5 account.
-By purchasing a large number of $5 keys and combining key management and multi-threaded parallel processing of large amounts of data, it bypasses the limitation of only 3 requests per minute for a $5 account.
+This project utilizes the keys of OpenAI's $5 accounts by purchasing a large number of $5 keys and combining key management with multithreading to process large amounts of data in parallel, bypassing the limitation of only 3 requests per minute for each $5 account.

-The speed of parallel processing is the number of keys/20, i.e., the speed of 20 keys is 1 it/s, 40 keys is 2 it/s, and so on.
-Please note that each account can only request 200 times per day.
+The processing speed scales with the number of keys, with 20 keys achieving a speed of 1 it/s, 40 keys achieving 2 it/s, and so forth.
+Note that each account is limited to 200 requests per day.

-The default model is `gpt-3.5-turbo-0613`.
-If your context is too long, you can use the [custom model](#custom-model-and-passing-model-parameters) after running it once, specifying `gpt-3.5-turbo-16k-0613` to run again, which will continue to process the unprocessable data.
+The default model used is `gpt-3.5-turbo-0613`.
+If your context is too long, after running once, you can use [custom models](#custom-models-and-passing-model-parameters) and specify `gpt-3.5-turbo-16k-0613` to reprocess data that couldn't be handled initially.

+## Simplified Framework
+If you are looking for a simpler key management framework, check out my other open-source project [StableOpenAI](https://github.com/CZT0/StableOpenAI).
+This project uses an exponential backoff algorithm and read-write locks to implement thread-safe Key management efficiently and succinctly.

 ## Features

-1. ✅ Automatically rotate OpenAI API keys when usage reaches the limit, built-in error handling, and automatic retry mechanism.
+1. ✅ Automatically rotates OpenAI API keys when usage limits are reached, with built-in error handling and automatic retry mechanisms.
-2. ✅ Provides a solution for proxy access to OpenAI services in China.
+2. ✅ Provides a solution for accessing OpenAI services via proxy in China.
-3. ✅ Supports parallel processing of API and file operations, optimizing throughput and efficiency, supports checkpoint continuation.
+3. ✅ Supports parallel processing of API and file operations, optimizing throughput and efficiency, with support for resuming from breakpoints.

 ## Installation